weberjn/org.openhab.automation.javascripting/src/doc/README.md

 ${H2} Groovy Port

 This class is ported from the [openHAB JSR 223 Groovy Sample](https://www.openhab.org/docs/configuration/jsr223.html#groovy).
-It does not use syntactic sugar of ScriptBase, only pure openHAB JSR 223.
+It does not use syntactic sugar of the Script base class, only pure openHAB JSR 223.

 ```java
 #include("src/test/java/GroovyPort.java")